ashvardanian/SimSIMD/README.md

 const distance = hamming(binaryVectorA, binaryVectorB);
 ```

-## Using SimSIMD in Sift
+## Using SimSIMD in Swift

-To install, simply add the following dependency to you `Package.swift`:
+To install, simply add the following dependency to your `Package.swift`:

 ```swift
 dependencies: [